 These sensitivity enhancements grow and develop through the beginning of the postpartum period.
 You’ve probably heard stories about mothers who wake with a startle at any minor sound their baby makes during the night.
-Heightened senses include quick reaction to their babies’ cries and muffled sounds, which bolster infant survival chances.
+Heightened senses include quick reactions to their babies’ cries and muffled sounds, which bolster infant survival chances.
 Other increased senses include smell and responses to facial expressions such as smiles.

 As you can imagine, this adds up to what the researchers call “checking and worrying” by the mother.
 This preoccupation is healthy and part of how a mother’s brain changes to respond to her new responsibility of caring for her baby.
 Fixation on your baby’s every sound and movement peaks typically in the days after childbirth and slowly diminishes over the first three to four months postpartum.

 Your brain hosts a neural circuit that controls reward and maternal motivation.
 The hormone dopamine, which is involved with feelings of reward from things such as food and sex, activates this circuit.
-Oxytocin, dopamine, and other hormone increases cause this circuit to become more sensitive, particularly to your baby’s cues.
+Oxytocin, dopamine and other hormone increases cause this circuit to become more sensitive, particularly to your baby’s cues.

-An example of this is seen when mothers view their babies smiling and then compare the neural circuit activity to when the same women are shown pictures of smiling babies that are not their own.
+An example of this is when mothers see their babies smiling and then compare the neural circuit activity to when the same women are shown pictures of smiling babies that are not their own.
 As you can probably guess, the neural circuit is activated much more when looking at their babies’ pictures.
 The same phenomenon occurs when mothers listen to clips of their babies crying compared to stranger’s babies.

 This neural circuit is associated with: